rabbitboots/lxl/README.md

 As a non-validating processor, we are not obligated to process entity declarations within the replacement text of a PEReference.
 (See: *Well-formedness constraint: Entity Declared*) In practice, this means that LXL never expands PEReferences.

-Unless standalone is `yes`, we are not required to process declarations after the first PEReference that is ignored in the internal subset (see: *§4.4.8 Included as PE*).
+Unless `standalone` is `yes`, we are not required to process declarations after the first PEReference that is ignored in the internal subset (see: *§4.4.8 Included as PE*).

-In the DTD internal subset, PEReferences cannot appear inside of markup declarations (no nesting, basically).
-This rule doesn't apply in the case of external subsets, which we aren't going to touch because this is non-validating.
+In the DTD internal subset, PEReferences cannot appear inside of markup declarations.
+(No nesting, basically.)
+This rule doesn't apply in the case of external subsets, which we don't touch because this is non-validating.
 (See: *Well-formedness constraint: PEs in Internal Subset*)

-There is a rule to expand PEReference when they appear in the text of an EntityValue (see: *§4.4.5 Included in Literal*).
+There is a rule to expand PEReferences when they appear in the text of an EntityValue (see: *§4.4.5 Included in Literal*).
 In the internal subset, this rule never comes into play because it is overridden by *Well-formedness constraint: PEs in Internal Subset*.

 The text of *Well-formedness constraint: In DTD* is a little misleading.
 It says that PEReferences must not appear outside of the DTD.
-What it means is that the grammar just won't recognize substrings like `%foobar;` as PEReferences elsewhere.
+What it means is that substrings like `%foobar;` just won't be recognized as PEReferences elsewhere.

 If you read Tim Bray's annotated version of the spec, be sure to cross reference it with the latest edition.